 How can a traveling exhibition create new opportunities for audience engagement?
 “When people think of a museum they think of big structures that are hard for one to access,” says South African photographer Zanele Muholi.
 “It’s like there is a group of people who are supposedly the right individuals to enter those spaces.”
-Muholi discussed how her Women’s Mobile Museum, created for the Philadelphia Photo Arts Center, considers issues of museum accessibility, affordability, and mobility by presenting exhibitions in community spaces and in collaboration with local residents.
+Muholi discussed how their Women’s Mobile Museum, created for the Philadelphia Photo Arts Center, considers issues of museum accessibility, affordability, and mobility by presenting exhibitions in community spaces and in collaboration with local residents.

 Hear more from Muholi on what it means to be a visual activist.